Generic For Sale Sign outside a House

 Council tax

-While you may be eligible for a discount, council tax is payable on second homes which are defined as ‘furnished homes’ where no one lives, or the owner has a main residence.
+While you may be eligible for a discount, you must pay council tax on second homes, defined as ‘furnished homes’ where no one lives or where the owner has a separate main residence.

 Mortgage for a second home – how does it work?